-- 17.1 No risks for the Council have been identified at this time relating to Selective Licensing. - 17.2 Following the introduction in November 2022 of an Immediate Article 4 Direction, there is a risk of compensation claims being submitted as outlined in the report. - 17.3 There is a risk of the Secretary of State intervening and stopping the Immediate Article 4 Direction if it believes there is not adequate robust evidence to support the areas selected or if it believes too large an area has been selected. - 17.4 There is a risk of a Judicial Review being brought against the Council - 17.5 A legal challenge to the Immediate Article 4 has been received which we are taking external legal advice on.
+- 17.1 Following the introduction in November 2022 of an Immediate Article 4 Direction, there is a risk of compensation claims being submitted as outlined in the report. - 17.2 There is a risk of the Secretary of State intervening and stopping the Immediate Article 4 Direction if it believes there is not adequate robust evidence to support the areas selected or if it believes too large an area has been selected. - 17.3 There is a risk of a Judicial Review being brought against the Council for both the Article 4 Direction and Landlord Licensing - 17.4 A legal challenge to the Immediate Article 4 has been received which we are taking external legal advice on.